 It is entirely possible to go through life bleeding and unaware.
-I learned this once on a jog through my old neighborhood.
-7 years had passed since I last saw the house that held so many memories that were dear to my heart.
-Memories of finding Spiderman in the fish tank, curiously placed there by my 2 year old.
-Or the time Nibbles, our hamster, got loose and we found him burrowed in the corner of the steps…luckily before the cat did.
+I learned this once on a jog through my old neighborhood with the historic homes and the winding road with the steep incline.
+Seven years had passed since I last saw the house that held so many memories that were dear to my heart.
+Memories of finding Spiderman in the fish tank, curiously placed there by my two-year-old with his sandy colored hair and heart full of wonder.
+Or the time Nibbles, our hamster, got loose and barely escaped death when we found him burrowed in the corner of the basement step, luckily before the cat did.
 I loved that house.
 I loved the memories of my children that filled it.
+I loved the dining room painted Sweet Annie green.
 I loved the long fireplace mantle I would decorate at Christmas and the ceiling to floor length windows that flooded the house with light.

 But what I loved most was the memory of my life before it was marred by tragedy and trauma.